 Before going to the recipe, however, note that there is a difference between Illicium verum (Chinese star anise which is safe to use in food preparation and has many health benefits) and Illicium anisatum (Japanese star anise which is toxic and used mainly for ornamental purposes).
 They look the same in dried form so, to be safe, buy star anise from reputable groceries and food stores.

 Tweaked from a recipe by Giada de Laurentiis.

 - 5 star anise pods

-- 2 Earl Grey (or use plain black) tea bags
+- 2 bags Earl Grey tea - or use plain black tea bags

 - Fill a pan with about five cups of water.
 Add the star anise and bring to the boil.
 Turn off the heat, drop in the tea bags, cover and let steep for an hour.

 - Strain the brew, transfer to a container or containers that can go into the fridge and chill for several hours.